Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Washing your car on a paved driveway or in the street sends pollutants from your car (oil, grease, fuel, heavy metals, nutrients, etc.) into our storm drains and directly into our rivers, lakes and wetlands.
+Washing your car on a paved driveway or in the street sends pollutants from your car (oil, grease, fuel, heavy metals,brake dust, surfactants, etc.) into our storm drains and directly into our rivers, lakes and wetlands.
 We also have a code in Bothell that makes it against the law to discharge any pollutants into the public drainage system (BMC 18.04.260).
 These pollutants include the soap and chemicals that are used to clean your vehicle - even biodegradable soaps.
-It's most eco-friendly to use a commercial car wash, a waterless car wash product, or divert your wash water to a permeable surface like grass or gravel that can absorb the water.
+It's most eco-friendly to use a commercial car wash, a waterless car wash product, or wash over a permeable surface like grass or gravel that can absorb the water.

 Learn more about car washing.

 It depends on what kind of car wash you're talking about.
 Allowing soapy car wash water to enter any storm drains in the city is a violation of Bothell Municipal Code 18.04.260, even if you use biodegradable soap.
 This is true for both public stormwater systems as well as private stormwater systems.
 Car wash runoff contains many harmful pollutants that lead to poor water quality when they get into our storm drains and streams.
 Read more about the pollutants.

 But there are some alternatives to traditional car washing you can try:

 You can also check out a list of other eco-friendly fundraising options that don't necessarily involve car washing.

-Report spills right away by calling the Spill Hotline at 425-806-6750, or use the online spill report form.
-Staff needs to know about spills as soon as possible so we can try to prevent them from going into our streams and other bodies of water.
+Report spills right away by calling the 24/7 Spill Hotline at 425-806-6750.
+Our staff need to know about spills as soon as possible so we can try to prevent pollutants from entering our streams and other bodies of water.

 Natural yard care includes build healthy soil, planting right for your site, practicing smart watering, and eliminating the use of harmful pesticides and fertilizers.
 Learn all about it!